AutoJenny/blog/docs/database/schema.md

 ### [2024-06-10] Workflow UI Field Persistence

-- The workflow UI now loads and saves all input/output fields to the `post_development` table, and LLM action selections to the `post_substage_action` table, for each post and substage.
+- The workflow UI now loads and saves all input/output fields to the `post_development` table, and LLM action selections to the `post_workflow_step_action` table, for each post and step.
-- This enables robust, permanent persistence of workflow state and makes the interface easily transferable to other stages/substages.
+- This enables robust, permanent persistence of workflow state and makes the interface easily transferable to other steps/stages.
 - See also: docs/frontend/templates.md for frontend details.

 ## Table: post_workflow_stage